mwilliamson-atg/csharp_code_challenge/README.md

 1. Code that is interested in an event should be able to register and unregister itself at any point, without needing to pass a listener through a chain of uninterested objects/functions.
 1. Callbacks should be tightly bound to the event they're interested in.
 If `ObjectA` is only interested in `EventA`, `ObjectA` should not be notified when `EventB` occurs.

-Once you have finished this, please include
+Once you've finished, please make sure that the project can be easily built and executed from the command line, as the reviewers may not have the same tools you used.
+If there are any special instructions, please include them.